 Appeals can be made by filing a support ticket under the Forums & Community category with the character that has received reprimand.
 Full justification for the behavior that caused the issue of the reprimand, plus a solid case for the reinstatement of forum posting privileges must be presented in this support ticket.

-The EVE Universe Community Team will make a decision based on the case presented.
+The EVE Universe Community Team will decide based on the case presented.
 If this decision is unsatisfactory for the user, then they may request escalation of the support ticket, where a final decision will be made by the EVE Universe Community Manager.

 Permanent Banning & Appeals

 Decisions regarding permanent forum bans lie solely with the EVE Universe Community Team, and any decisions made regarding their issue are final.

-If any forum user has an issue or complaint regarding the conduct of our ISD volunteer moderators, the EVE Universe Community Team can be reached by contacting email@example.com from the verified email address connected to their EVE Online account(s).
+If any pilot has an issue or complaint regarding the conduct of our forum moderators, the EVE Universe Community Team can be reached by contacting email@example.com from the verified email address connected to their EVE Online account(s).